beynar/svelte-rpc/README.md

 Svelte-rpc exports two inference helpers to help you infer the type of the input and output of a procedure.
 I usually prefer to let them globally available in my project using the app.d.ts file.

+It is a bit cumbersome, just copy paste it and change the path of the file where the AppRouter is defined if needed.

 ```ts
 // app.d.ts